gilbertchen/duplicacy/README.md

 Hubic offers the most free space (25GB) of all major cloud providers and there is no bandwidth charge (same as Google Drive and OneDrive), so it may be worth a try.

-## Comparison with Other Backup Tools
+## Feature Comparison with Other Backup Tools

 [duplicity](http://duplicity.nongnu.org) works by applying the rsync algorithm (or more specific, the [librsync](https://github.com/librsync/librsync) library) to find the differences from previous backups and only then uploading the differences.
 It is the only existing backup tool with extensive cloud support -- the [long list](http://duplicity.nongnu.org/duplicity.1.html#sect7) of storage backends covers almost every cloud provider one can think of.
 However, duplicity's biggest flaw lies in its incremental model -- a chain of dependent backups starts with a full backup followed by a number of incremental ones, and ends when another full backup is uploaded.
 Deleting one backup will render useless all the subsequent backups on the same chain.
 Periodic full backups are required, in order to make previous backups disposable.